imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/pointers.md

 ### Pointers and Arrays

-You can use pointers to manipulate arrays.
+We can use pointers to manipulate arrays.

 #### Example